 Improving School Door Security

-In recent years, school door security has become a more pressing issue, and many schools are looking for ways to improve their systems, using tools already at their disposal.
+In recent years, school door security has become a more pressing issue, and many schools are looking for ways to improve their physical security systems, using tools already at their disposal.
 This article will discuss why school door security is so important, and the best practices for securing a school door.
-We'll also cover the different types of locks available for schools, as well as how to put in place other safety measures such as surveillance systems.
+We'll also cover the different types of locks available for schools, school safety tips and best practices, as well as how to put in place other safety measures such as surveillance systems.

-It has become increasingly important for schools to invest in improved door security practices due to the rise of violence, vandalism, and theft.
-In fact, according to a report released by the National Center for Education Statistics, school shootings are at the highest they have been in 20 years.
-Additionally, about 40% of educators agree that they feel less safe when compared to five years ago.
-91% of schools use video cameras to monitor their buildings (compared to 61% in the 2009-2010 school year).
-However, secure doors are just as important as having surveillance systems, and metal detectors.
+It has become increasingly important for schools to invest in improved door security practices due to the rise of school shootings, vandalism, and theft.
+About 40% of educators agree that they feel less safe when compared to five years ago.
+While measures such as video surveillance have been on the rise in schools, secure doors are just as important as having surveillance systems, and metal detectors.
 Having a quality lock on every door can help deter intruders while keeping students and staff safe.

 When it comes to improving school door security, there are a few different options.
 The first is to install locks that require a key for access with an effective key management policy.
 This is an old-school method of securing entry points but can still be effective today with the right system in place.
 Another option is to use card readers or other access control systems that allow staff and students to enter by presenting their ID cards or through mobile credentialing.